-Certificates will be sent to centres by 7 November for the June series and no later than 10 weeks following the publication of results for other series.
+Certificates will be sent to centres no later than 10 weeks following the publication of results.

 Candidates should check that their personal details, name and date of birth, are correct on the Results Slip and inform the Exams Officer if there are any errors.
-Exams Officers must inform WJEC of errors, in writing, not later than the 9 September (June series), 31 January (November series) or 31 March (January series).
+Exams Officers must inform WJEC of errors, in writing, not later than 31 March.
 If errors aren't corrected at this stage, there will be a charge for replacing certificates after they have been issued.
 Candidates should check the arrangements for receiving their certificate with their school or college.

-Appendix 1 - Example GCSE results slip
+Appendix 1 - Example results slip